Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 databases-for-*,messages-for-rabbitmq,containers-kubernetes), the policy also includes theAuthorizationDelegatorrole.

-If the policy specifies optional attributes such as resourceGroupId, serviceInstance, keyRing, or resource, those must also match the target key or its Key Protect Dedicated instance.
+If the policy specifies optional attributes such as resourceGroupId, serviceInstance, keyRing, or resource, those attributes must also match the target key or its Key Protect Dedicated instance.

 Creating migration intents